 A Place Portrait

-How good are you at forming an accurate mental picture of a place?
-In the exercise below you will be presented with a series of written and visual images of the Great Plains and then asked to pull these pieces of evidence together to form your own portrait of the region.
-Finally, you will gather more traditional geographic information about the region and compare and contrast the images you formed using each type of data.
+To begin to understand the dust bowl of the 1930s in the Great Plains you need to understand the place.
+In the exercise below you will be presented with a series of written and visual images of the region and asked to pull these pieces of evidence together to form your own portrait of the region.
+You will then be asked to gather more traditional geographic information and compare and contrast the images you form using each type of data - achieving in the process a rich place portrait.

 1) The list below includes a variety of perspectives of the Great Plains.
 As you study each description follow the example given in your Place Portrait worksheet and take notes about the mental images formed by the details of each source .
 When you are done pull your notes together and write your own brief word portrait of the Great Plains.